 self-paced | open year-round

-As we transition out of COVID-era schooling, so many teachers report that student motivation is at an all-time low, so this course may be needed now more than ever.
+So many teachers report that student motivation is at an all-time low, so this course may be needed now more than ever.
 When Dave Stuart, Jr. developed this course, he wasn’t looking for gimmicks or quick fixes; he went deep into the research on what truly motivates humans, and he found that it is based on five underlying principles: credibility, belonging, effort, efficacy, and value.
 The course looks at each of these and explores how teachers can use them to improve the quality of their interactions with students.
 Teachers who have taken the course say it forever changed the way they teach.

 Learn More About the Student Motivation Course